PaulSchweizer/DungeonCrawler/README.md

             - [x] Armour provides Protection
             - [x] Item has to be in the Inventory to be taken into account when being equipped

-            - [ ] What if serialized and equipped???
+            - [ ] What if serialized and then equipped???

     - [x] Skills
     - [x] Inventory